14 years ago I was told to put my child in a sailboat, alone. He was to journey out to sea and I was not allowed to escort him.

 But other days the storms come in out of nowhere.
 The black clouds close in and the numbers ebb and flow with the powerful tide.
 On those days, I watch my son ride those waves and I spend the day at my scope...determined to change the color of the clouds.
 If his boat capsized...I don't know what I would do.

 Sure...he is above water.
 Sure...he is surviving.
-But on the stormier days his sea sickness weighs so heavy on my shoulders, I'm sure I am going to run out of strength, and one day drown into despair myself.
+But on the stormier days his sea sickness weighs so heavy on my shoulders, I'm sure I am going to run out of strength, and one day drown in despair myself.

-My son has grown up on his boat, and I am in awe every day of his constant vigilance, and his nimble control of his craft.
+My son has grown up on his boat.
+I am in awe every day of his constant vigilance, and his nimble control of his craft.
 He is an able captain now.
 He can hoist the sail, he can watch for the storm clouds.
 He can batten down the hatches.
 He can steer that boat away from immediate danger...he FEELS the sea.
 His intuition is inspiring.

 It is exhausting.
 It is tedious.